How to Thrift for Vintage and Where to Store It

 Hmmm, now what can I do with these?

 As a dealer, it’s great to discover a source where I can essentially purchase in bulk.
 This allows me to give better deals when I am pricing my wares.
-Heading out of the city to the country is the best plan for finding good deals.

 You can search online on eBay or Facebook Marketplace, Etsy, or Chairish, all depending on your budget.
 I prefer to hunt things ‘in the wild’, so tech finds are not as much fun for me.
-But if you are looking for something specific, it’s a good way to go.
-Grab it quick and put it in your bag or cart, because things go quickly online too.

 Finding a Thrifting Community